 Successful epizoochorous seed dispersal relies on emigration (the process of diaspores being loaded by an animal vector), transfer (the distance and time elapsed between attachment and detachment), and immigration (the subsequent ability of a loaded diaspore to become an adult plant) (Baltzinger et al. 2019).
-Such processes depend on factors such as seed and plant morphology, qualities of the nearby vegetation, and animal size, fur length, and behavior (Sorenson 1986, Baltzinger et al. 2019).
+Such processes depend on factors such as seed and plant morphology, phenology, qualities of the nearby vegetation, and animal size, fur length, and behavior (Sorenson 1986, Baltzinger et al. 2019).
 This paper focuses on circumstances in which geladas accumulate and lose seeds on their fur (emigration and transfer phases).

 A. melanantha is a low-lying annual or perennial shrub endemic to Africa which occurs widely across the continent up to the alpine belt around 4200 m asl (Hedberg et al. 2003).
 The fruits of A. melanantha are setose, oblong-ellipsoid in shape, and roughly 5 mm long (Hedberg et al. 2003).
 They arise from a compound umbel and have short, rigid, barbed styles (Hedberg et al. 2003).
 Agrocharis appears to be both wind- and animal-dispersed, as does the closely-related genus Daucus, which includes carrots (Lacey 1981, Lee and Downie 1999).
 To our knowledge, there are no published studies on the natural history of A. melanantha, however the herb is apparently used to treat the ‘evil eye’ among two traditional societies (Maale and Ari) in southern Ethiopia (Kidane et al. 2014).